MokkoFm/Storage-service-with-Django-ORM/readme.md

 - `PASSWORD` - write your password.
 - `HOST` - write host of your database.
 - `NAME` - write name of your database.
+- `ENGINE` - write engine of your database.
+- `PORT` - write port of your database.

 ### Purpose